What to do when your UK university offers arrive

-Once the UCAS deadline has passed, it’s time to start thinking about uni offers - and what to do when they arrive.
+Once the UCAS deadline has passed, it’s time to start thinking about university offers and what to do when they arrive.
+This guide will take you through the different types of offer and your options for each one.

 As you start to receive offers, you’ll see one of the following terms appear on UCAS Track next to each university application: